buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

   with interfaces in other languages) for our job queue.
   All items in the queue are of type `Job`, regardless of the closure they contain.

-But, why do we use Box?
-The Box is crucial here for several reasons:
+But, why do we use `Box`?
+The `Box` is crucial here for several reasons:

 - We are using `dyn FnOnce()` which is a trait object.
   In Rust, trait objects must be behind a pointer, and `Box` provides this.
-- Closures can capture variables from their environment - as we did in the example above, making their size unknown at compile time.
+- Closures can capture variables from their environment - as we did in the example above - which makes their size unknown at compile time.
 Box puts the closure on the heap, giving it a known size (the size of a pointer) at compile time.
 - Box allows us to take ownership of the closure and move it into the `Job` enum, which is necessary because the closure will be executed in a different thread.